RamanRajSingh/SVM/README.md

-This is a svm project that was done during the training.
+This is a simple project that was done during the training.
+This includes code for the SVM ML Model to predict acoustic emission data based on required parameters.